vTrain: A Simulation Framework for Evaluating Cost-effective and Compute-optimal Large Language Model Training

-\begin{itemize} \item ({\bf Model}) A decoder-only LLM with 20,480 of hidden size (\emph{h}), 105 decoder layers (\emph{L}), and 128 attention heads (\emph{n}). \item ({\bf Compute budget}) MT-NLG presents three data points employing (8, \emph{d}, 35)-way 3D parallelism with \emph{d}$= \times$$d$) GPUs using 8-way tensor parallelism, 2-way pipeline parallelism, and $d$-way data parallelism.
+\begin{itemize} \item ({\bf Model}) A decoder-only LLM with 20,480 of hidden size (\emph{h}), 105 decoder layers (\emph{L}), and 128 attention heads (\emph{n}). \item ({\bf Compute budget}) MT-NLG presents three data points employing (8, \emph{d}, 35)-way 3D parallelismwith \emph{d}$= \times$$d$) GPUs using 8-way tensor parallelism, 2-way pipeline parallelism, and $d$-way data parallelism.
 Our \proposed, on the other hand, can utilize its knowledge of the optimal parallelization plan for scheduling, guaranteeing at a minimum to provide the \emph{same} training performance that baseline ElasticFlow can provide.
 Below we detail the effectiveness of \proposed in terms of deadline satisfactory rate, job completion time, and makespan.

 \textbf{Deadline satisfactory ratio} is defined as the ratio of jobs that have met their deadlines, one which is used as the most important metric to highlight ElasticFlow's deadline-aware scheduling algorithm.
 To evaluate this metric, we set the deadline for each job as $\lambda \cdot \textit{duration}$ after its arrival, where $\lambda$ is sampled from a uniform distribution [0.5, 1.5].
 We simulate 64-job and 128-job workloads synthesized from each trace for both baseline and \proposed-enabled systems and measure the deadline satisfactory ratio.
-As shown in \fig{fig:deadline}, the \proposed-enabled system always satisfies more job requests than the baseline ElasticFlow, improving the deadline satisfactory ratio compared to the baseline system by 1.17x and 1.30x on average for 64-job and 128-job workloads, respectively.
+As shown in \fig{fig:deadline}, the \proposed-enabled system always satisfies more job requests than the baseline ElasticFlow, improving the deadline satisfactory ratio compared to the baseline system by 1.09$\times$ and 1.23$\times$ on average for 64-job and 128-job workloads, respectively.